binthon/nslookup-checker/README.md

     ```

 # Docker
 My goal is to implement the application in such a way that it can be run as a container.
+This implementation is not ready yet.

 1. Download XLaunch app to open multiple windows and set "Disable access control" option during installation.